Formation and Evolution of the Spin-Charge-Entangled Screening Cloud in the Majorana-Kondo System: Model and methods

-The system we consider is composed of an open topological superconducting (TSC) wire, a quantum dot, and a normal lead as shown in Fig. \ref{fig:setup}(a).
-The TSC hosts a localized MZM at each boundary, with one side couples to the QD.
-The Halmitonian is given by $H = H_0 + H^\prime$.
-Here $H_0$ is the ${\rm SU}_{\bf L}(2)$ symmetric Kondo-like impurity model of the following form
+The system we consider is shown in Fig.~\ref{fig:setup}(a).
+The TSC hosts a pair of MZMs \(\gamma_{-1}\), \(\gamma_{-2}\) at the boundaries, with one coupled to the QD.
+The symmetric Hamiltonian is given by